HEPTACOM/heptaconnect-framework/README.md

-# HEPTAConnect Storage Base
+# HEPTAconnect Storage Base
 #### This is part of HEPTACOM solutions for medium and large enterprises.

 ## Description

-This is a HEPTAConnect package that provides base structures for storage providers.
+This is a HEPTAconnect package that provides base structures for storage providers.
 Read more under [Overview](../heptaconnect-docs).